’90 Day Fiancé’ Star Jihoon Lee Adds #Lonely Hashtag To Latest Instagram Selfie

-90 Day Fiancé: The Other Way star Jihoon Lee has slowly added photos to his Instagram account after deleting dozens of pictures of his wife, Deavan Clegg a few weeks ago.
-On Thursday, the 29-year-old from South Korea posted a black and white selfie with his dog Bbakki, with the hashtag #lonely.
-Perhaps it was a signal to his fans that he feels alone while the couple works on their relationship issues long distance.
+90 Day Fiancé: The Other Way star Jihoon Lee has slowly added photos to his Instagram account after deleting dozens of pictures of his wife, Deavan Clegg, a few weeks ago.
+On Thursday, the 29-year-old from South Korea posted a black-and-white selfie with his dog Bbakki, with the hashtag #lonely.
+Perhaps it was a signal to his fans that he feels alone while the couple works on their relationship issues long-distance.

 Jihoon has posted four selfies over the past week, including one where he shut the comments off.
-According to In Touch, Jihoon told his followers to “stop fighting with each” other about his family.
+According to In Touch, Jihoon told his followers to “stop fighting” with each other about his family.

 He had a change of heart on Thursday and allowed his followers to comment on his new photo.
 It didn’t take long for 90 Day Fiancé: The Other Way fans to start sharing their opinions about his photo, along with some unsolicited advice about his marriage, his one-year-old son Taeyang Scuti Lee, and his stepdaughter Drascilla.

-While some people felt the need to leave negative messages, others stayed positive and complimented Jihoon who lives over 6,000 miles away from Deavan.
+While some people felt the need to leave negative messages, others stayed positive and complimented Jihoon, who lives over 6,000 miles away from Deavan.

 “I support you guys!!!!
 I am going through the same situation and you guys give me strength So much love to your family & you!” one follower commented.